iggredible/chatty.vim/README.md

 export OPENAI_API_KEY=YOUR_OPENAI_KEY
 ```

-You can install it with Vim plugin managers.
+You can install Chatty with Vim plugin managers.
 For example, if you use [vim-plug](https://github.com/junegunn/vim-plug):

 ```
 Plug 'iggredible/chatty.vim'